manolodd/opensimmpls/README.md

 # COMPILING FROM SOURCES

-The best option is to download latest compiled stable releases from the releases section of this repository.
+The best option is to download the latest compiled stable releases from the releases section of this repository.
 However, if you want to test new features (please, do it and give feedback), you will need to compile the project from sources.
 Follow these steps:

 - Clone the OpenSimMPLS repo:

 ```console
 git clone https://github.com/manolodd/opensimmpls.git
 ```

 - Compile the code and obtain a binary jar including all you need (you will need to install Maven before):

 ```console
 cd opensimmpls
 mvn package
 ```

 - The jar file will be located in "target" directory.

 ```console
 cd target
 ```

 - Now, run the simulator:

 ```console
 java -jar openSimMPLS-{YourVersion}-with-dependencies.jar
 ```

 - Need some scenarios to try?
-There is not problem!!
+That is not a problem!!
 You'll find them at the examples folder (root of your cloned repository).
 You can also download these examples, for your OpenSimMPLS version, in the Releases section of this repository.

 # How to use OpenSimMPLS

 You can open a quick start guide directly from the simulator GUI.
 However, you can find the same guide in some languages at https://github.com/manolodd/opensimmpls/tree/master/src/main/resources/com/manolodominguez/opensimmpls/resources/guides

 # THIRD-PARTY COMPONENTS